-Niacinamide is taken by mouth for preventing vitamin B3 deficiency and related conditions such as pellagra.
-It is also taken by mouth for acne, diabetes, oral cancer, osteoarthritis, and many other conditions.
-However, there is no good scientific evidence to support these uses.
+People use niacinamide to prevent vitamin B3 deficiency and related conditions such as pellagra.
+It is also used for acne, diabetes, cancer, osteoarthritis, aging skin, skin discoloration, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Uses & Effectiveness